carpentries/instructor-training/episodes/02-practice.md

 > instructor training program.
 {: .callout}

+## Formative Assessments Come in Many Forms

+There are many types of formative assessment, and each have their advantages and disadvantages.
 The most widely used is probably multiple choice questions (MCQs).
 When designed well,
 these can do much more than just measure how much someone knows.
 For example,